These are unusual times. These poets are tale-tellers of their world. (All rights reserved. 2026)

 • to disturb this tropical night?

-• Yes, once or twice I didn’t pay attention
+• Yes, once or twice I didn’t pay attention to

-• to how I prepared your meal —
+• how I prepared your meal —

 • But that day you didn’t return.

-• but, together you and I drove them away.
+• but together we drove them away.

 • Tonight, on this tropical avenue, someone is singing about an eagle;

-• the way jazz music floating out
+• the way jazz drifts out

 • in and out of my half-native consciousness.